Information for Graduates

-There is no greater expression of community at John Cabot University than our Commencement Ceremony.
+There is no greater expression of community at John Cabot University than Commencement.
 Guidelines for appropriate attire at Commencement have been established in order to preserve the dignity and importance of the occasion and to show respect for the University, its graduates, their families, and special guests.
-The purpose of this policy is to set standards related to academic regalia and adornments worn at commencement ceremonies at the University.
+The purpose of this policy is to set standards related to academic regalia and adornments worn at Commencement.

-Formal student academic regalia, consisting of academic gowns and mortarboards, is required in order to march at Commencement.
-Academic regalia must be worn throughout the Ceremony, and may only be removed during the reception that follows.
+Formal student academic regalia, consisting of academic gowns and mortarboards, is required in order to march at Commencement and must be worn throughout the event.
 Students may choose the attire they wish to wear underneath their regalia, but clothing and shoes are mandatory.

 Associate and Bachelor’s candidates

 - Traditional blue gown

 - Caps are traditional blue mortarboards and blue tassels

 - Stoles are white and blue with JCU logo

 - Caps are traditional blue mortarboards and gold tassels